A Parable in the Mouth of Fools

 b.
 The picture Solomon paints is one of a man who is lame in his legs; he is incapacitated; unable to function; his legs are dried up and feeble.

 c.
-The legs of a lame were limp, almost lifeless and useless.
+The legs of the lame were limp, almost lifeless and useless.

 3. A lame man might have lots of other good qualities, but his legs were not his forte.